fstwn/pyembroideryGH/README.md

 ## Installing pyembroideryGH

-### 1. INSTALL IRONPYEMBROIDERY
+### 1. Install ironpyembroidery

 - Navigate to the scripts folder of Rhino 6:
   Open Explorer and go to "C:\Users\%USERNAME%\AppData\Roaming\McNeel\Rhinoceros\6.0\scripts"
 - Move the whole "pyembroidery" directory to the scripts folder.

-### 2. INSTALL PYEMBROIDERYGH
+### 2. Install pyembroideryGH UserObjects

 - Navigate to the Grasshopper UserObjects folder.
 This can be done in two ways:

-  EITHER  Open explorer and go to "C:\Users\%USERNAME%\AppData\Roaming\Grasshopper\UserObjects" OR	  Open Rhino & Grasshopper and in the Grasshopper Window navigate to   File -> Special Folders -> User Object Folder
+  - Either open explorer and go to "C:\Users\%USERNAME%\AppData\Roaming\Grasshopper\UserObjects"
+  - Or open Rhino & Grasshopper and in the Grasshopper Window navigate to   File -> Special Folders -> User Object Folder
 - Move the whole "pyembroideryGH" directory to the UserObjects folder.

-### 3. UNBLOCK THE NEW USEROBJECTS!
+### 3. Unblock the new UserObjects!

 - Go into your "pyembroideryGH" folder inside Grasshoppers UserObjects folder
 - Right click onto the first UserObject and go to "Properties"